rohanchandra/type-theme/_posts/2015-11-11-Texo-generation-Enum-Error-emf-eclipse.md

 ---
 layout: post
-title: Texo Generated Error When Enum added in ECore Model in EMF description : Adding enums in emf ecore model and generating texo models generate errors as object could not be recognized.
+title: Texo Generated Error When Enum added in ECore Model in EMF description : Adding enums in emf ecore model and generating texo models from enums generate errors as object could not be recognized in java
 ---

-Some times generating models from ECore models in Eclipse Modeling Framework genrates error in File ModelFactory.java.
-Solution is very easy as while some times as the ways of coding is becoming so easier with the help of Eclipse Modeling Framework, even single model property can cause a heavy problem.
+Some times generating models from ECore models in Eclipse Modeling Framework generates error in File ModelFactory.java.
+Solution is very easy, as while some times as the ways of coding is becoming so easier with the help of Eclipse Modeling Framework, even single model property can cause a heavy problem.
-Lets have a look on easy solution.
+Lets have a look on easy solution by an example.

 Suppose this is the ecore model it have AIRLINES Enum consisting of 5 airlines with integer values assigned and it is a member of Flights class.